kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; the point of maximum charge release. playerMaxChargeAccuracyMultiplier = 0
-; Enabling this option will linearly scale by skill level from the base values of the weapon to ;the modified values (according to multipliers above). enableScaleWithSkillLevel = false
+; Enabling this option will linearly scale by skill level from the base values of the weapon to ; the modified values (according to multipliers above). enableScaleWithSkillLevel = false

 [MonsterProjectile]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; Value of 10 would increase the projectile velocity from 50 to 55.
 monsterMaxChargeVelocityMultiplier = 0